alex347a/Obsidian/3. Semester/Signalbehandling/Opgaver/8 Opgaver.md

 3. Make a transfer function and drawing the Bode plot for the designed filter.

 4. Simulating the filter in Matlab by applying different input signals with frequencies of 1 kHz, 2 kHz, and 3.5 kHz.
 Does the response match the Bode plot?
 (Use lsim in MATLAB for the simulation).

+Exercise FIR.2
+Design an FIR highpass filter with cutoff frequency $f_{a} = 1 \space kHz$.
+The transition region is $\Delta f \leq 0.5 \space kHz$, and the maximum allowable stop-band attenuation is $H_{s} \leq -50 \space dB$.
+The sampling frequency is 5 kHz.

+1. Which window function should be chosen?

+2. What should the order of the filter be?
+What happens if the order is increased?

+3. Make the final FIR filter with the selected window function.

+4. Draw a Bode plot for the filter and argue that the filter specifications are met.